CVE-2001-1208

 02 // Vulnerability Mechanism

-Step 1: Payload Creation: The attacker crafts a malicious file containing the ~#RA control code followed by format string specifiers designed to manipulate the program's memory.
-This payload includes format string specifiers like %x (to leak memory), %n (to write to memory), and addresses of critical functions or data structures to overwrite.
+Step 1: Payload Preparation: The attacker crafts a malicious file containing the ~#RA control code followed by a carefully constructed format string payload.
+This payload includes format string specifiers designed to read or write to specific memory addresses.

 03 // Deep Technical Analysis